mattheww/gomill/gomill_docs/results.rst

   player gnugo-l1: GNU Go:3.8
   player gnugo-l2: GNU Go:3.8

+Any :term:`jigos <jigo>` are counted as half a point for each player.
 If any games have been lost by forfeit, a count will be shown for each player.
-If any games have unknown results (because they could not be scored, or reached the :setting:`move_limit`), a count will be shown for each matchup.
-:ref:`void games` are not shown in these reports.
+If any games have unknown results (because they could not be scored, or reached the :setting:`move_limit`), a count will be shown for each matchup. :ref:`void games` are not shown in these reports.

 .. todo:: say anything about player codes and matchup codes?
 And describe_engine.
 Possibly a ^^^-level heading for player descriptions.